PhD, University of New Orleans, 1990.

 Owner and co-manager of a sports store; various jobs in both the private and the public sector.

-Management Education, Global Leadership, Assessment of Learning.
+Leadership, Management and Communication Pedagogy, and Assessment of Learning.

 Owner and co-manager of a sports store; various jobs in both the private and the public sector.